-There was no U.S. income tax expense for the three months ended February 28, 2013 and for the same period in 2012.
-The Company did not record income tax expense during the first quarters of 2013 and 2012 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.
+The Company did not record U.S. income tax expense or benefit during the three months ended May 31, 2013 due to the utilization of net operating losses and foreign tax credit carryforwards, which were previously reserved through valuation allowances in the Company's financial statements.